Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Problem Formulation

-Our goal in this paper is to develop a framework for jointly optimizing the beamforming matrix $\bW$ and the scattering matrix $\bthe$, in a universal manner such that the framework is architecture-independent, i.e., it is applicable to any given BD-RIS architecture.
-For this purpose, we resort to the microwave network theory \cite{microwavebook} and relates the scattering matrix $\bthe$ (i.e., the $S$-parameter) with the admittance matrix $\mathbf{Y}\in\C^{M\times M}$ (i.e., the $Y$-parameter) as where $Z_0$ denotes the reference impedance, usually set as $Z_0=50\,\Omega$.
-To maximize the reflected power of BD-RIS, $\mathbf{Y}$ should be a purely imaginary matrix, denoted as $\bY=\mathsf{i}\bB$, where $\bB\in\R^{M\times M}$ denotes the susceptance matrix of the reconfigurable impedance network.
-Equivalently, this amounts to a unitary constraint on $\bthe$, i.e., $\bthe^{\dagger}\bthe=\mathbf{I}_M$.
-As commonly assumed in the literature, the reconfigurable impedance network is considered reciprocal, leading to symmetric constraints on the admittance and scattering matrices\footnote{For non-reciprocal RISs, there is no symmetric constraint, which simplifies the corresponding optimization problem.
-Our proposed framework is directly applicable in this case.}, i.e., $\bB=\bB^T$, $\bY=\bY^T$, and $\bthe=\bthe^T$.
+Our goal in this paper is to develop a framework for jointly optimizing the beamforming matrix $\bW$ and the scattering matrix $\bthe$, in a universal manner such that the framework is architecture-independent, i.e., it is applicable to any given BD-RIS architecture; see Section \ref{sec:RIS_arch} for detailed discussions on BD-RIS architectures.
+For this purpose, we resort to the microwave network theory \cite{microwavebook} and relates the scattering matrix $\bthe$ (i.e., the $S$-parameter) with the admittance matrix $\mathbf{Y}\in\C^{M\times M}$ (i.e., the $Y$-parameter) as

+where $Z_0$ denotes the reference impedance, usually set as $Z_0=50\,\Omega$.
 The $Y$-parameter has the advantage of being able to characterize the circuit topology of BD-RISs.
 Specifically, denote the admittance for the $n$-th port of the reconfigurable impedance network as $\bar{Y}_n$, and denote the admittance connecting the $n$-th and $m$-th ports as $\bar{Y}_{n,m}$.
-Then according to \cite{tree}, the admittance matrix $\mathbf{Y}$ of the reconfigurable impedance network is given by
+According to \cite{tree}, the admittance matrix $\mathbf{Y}$ of the reconfigurable impedance network is given by

 Clearly, for $n\neq m$, $Y_{n,m}$ is nonzero if and only if $\bar{Y}_{n,m}$ is nonzero.
-Therefore, the interconnections between different ports in the reconfigurable impedance network are represented by the non-zero elements in $\mathbf{Y}$, allowing it to characterize any arbitrary BD-RIS architecture\footnote{This property does not hold for the $S$- or $Z$-parameter, as the mapping from the admittance matrix $\bY$ to the scattering matrix $\bthe$ or the impedance matrix $\bZ$ is inherently non-linear.}.
+Therefore, the interconnections between different ports in the reconfigurable impedance network are represented by the non-zero elements in $\mathbf{Y}$.

-In the following, we review several popular BD-RIS architectures proposed in the existing literature (see also Fig. \ref{topology}).
+In the following, we review several popular architectures proposed in the existing literature (see also Fig. \ref{topology}).